 Man in blue anorak nowhere to be seen.
 Most locals were unloading wood into their houses and grunting about reporters.

-Most reporters were far to busy checking their busy schedules — Drink coffee, look out of door, drink beer, fit fluffy wind thingy to film camera, take it off again, sigh heavily, drink coffee — to say hello.
-I did meet some very nice camera and sound folk, however, from a major German channel.
+Most reporters were far to involved in their busy schedules - Drink coffee, look out of door, drink beer, fit fluffy wind thingy to film camera, take it off again, sigh heavily, drink coffee - to say hello.
+I did meet some very nice camera and sound folk however, from a major German channel.
 They had been there since Sunday and I think the rural delights of the village were beginning to pale a little.

-There seems to be a lot of different versions about what is going to be cordonned off tomorrow.
+There seems to be a lot of different versions of what exactly is going to be cordoned off tomorrow.
 According to the 'plan of action' which looks like a bad drawing of a giant rabbit, most of the area around the village will be out of bounds.
 Some say you'll be able to walk in, others say not even walking in will be possible.
 250 press passes have been issued however, according to 'a source' so the café's really going to be busy.